ffrobazzi79/repo-remoto/README.md

-# repo-remoto
+# repo-remoto depois do clone
-descrição inserida no repositório antes do clone
+descrição inserida no repositório depois do clone